silverbulletmd/silverbullet/DEVELOPMENT.md

 ## Good practices
 * After each significant change, run the typechecker, linter, and tests.
-* Write unit tests for new functionality.
+* Write unit tests for new functionality first
+* Always keep DEVELOPMENT.md up to date with new best practices, based on guidance.

 ## Commands
 - Build: `deno task build`